Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Specifying and Ordering NEMA Enclosures

-Enough clearance between the electrical devices and the walls of a metal NEMA enclosure should be present to route in wiring while avoiding electrical shorts or ground faults to the enclosure housing.
+It is important to ensure sufficient clearance between the electrical devices and the walls of the metal NEMA enclosure.
+This clearance allows for proper wiring installation and helps prevent electrical shorts or ground faults to the enclosure housing.

-Another sizing factor is the amount of room available for the enclosure in the facility, on a machine tool, or within a piece of process equipment.
+Additionally, consider the available space in the facility, on a machine tool, or within a piece of process equipment when determining the enclosure size.

 NEMA enclosures typically have rectangular box shapes, but they can be custom-made in many different shapes and with many additional features.